 When seen in multiple, as in a series of posters or banners installed on the street, the design creates patterns—of type and image, and of color and black and white—that are visually powerful and dynamic.
 The program has a built-in flexibility that will allow for future expansion and a variety of forms.
 The identity will be applied to all of MoMA’s institutional and public communications, including brochures, posters, banners, website and other materials.
 (Individual exhibitions will continue to have their own identities, used in exhibition graphics, catalogues and websites.)

-The project is one of a series of innovative initiatives conceived by a new marketing advisory committee established by MoMA in January 2008.
+The project was one of a series of innovative initiatives conceived by a new marketing advisory committee established by MoMA in January 2008.
 The committee, comprised of local advertising and design professionals advises the Museum on new avenues of communication and ways to diversify and engage with its audience.
-The committee is chaired by Ted Sann, MoMA honorary trustee.
-Other members include Doug Jaeger, The Happy Corp.
+The committee was chaired by Ted Sann, MoMA honorary trustee.
+Other members included Doug Jaeger, The Happy Corp.
 Global; Paul Lavoie, TAXI Advertising; Arthur Ceria, Creativefeed; and Matt Freeman, BetaWave.

-All pictured examples of the new identity were designed by Julia Hoffmann, Creative Director for Graphics and Advertising at the Museum of Modern Art, and her in-house team of designers.
+All pictured examples of the new identity were designed by Julia Hoffmann, Creative Director for Graphics and Advertising at the Museum of Modern Art at the time, and her in-house team of designers.